 This module is hosted in Johannesburg and Cape Town, South Africa.
 Both Johannesburg and Cape Town are world-class cities that reflect the dichotomy of South Africa’s current economic climate where elements of the first world and the third world exist side by side.
 Both locations offers a fascinating window into the abundance of economic potential that exists in South africa as well as the challenges that hinder economic growth.
 Johannesburg and Cape Town are home to large multinational corporations, South African businesses both big and small, as well as micro enterprise and entrepreneurship that is vital to economic growth in the country.

 Theory: Gain an understanding of the economic climate of the African continent in general and the South African context more specifically.
 Learn about the economic challenges faced in South Africa as well as the future outlook for economic growth in South Africa and the African continent.
-Furthermore, students get to understand how both big and small business function in South Africa as well as the nature of entrepreneurship in the South African context and the vital role it plays in economic growth and development.
+Furthermore, students get to understand how both big and small businesses function in South Africa as well as the nature of entrepreneurship in the South African context and the vital role it plays in economic growth and development.

 Practical: Students will have the opportunity to discuss the functioning of local business with high-level leadership in some of South Africa’s most influential businesses.
 Through Stellenbosch business school small business academy, students are also able to engage in site visits and work alongside local South African young entrepreneurs and micro-business owners as they develop their skills, ideas and business aspirations.